Benjamin Alcock

 Born in Kilkenny, Ireland, he was the eldest of three sons and at least two daughters of Deborah Prim and Nathaniel Alcock (1770-1836), medical officer of the Kilkenny Dispensary.
 He became an accomplished anatomist working for some time under the leading Irish surgeon, Abraham Colles.
 After studying at Kilkenny College, he entered the University of Dublin, Trinity College in 1816, coming first in the College Entrance Examination and graduating B.A. in 1821.

-In 1825 Alcock became a licentiate of the Royal College of Surgeons in Ireland and obtained his M.B. degree from the University of Dublin in 1827.
+In 1825 Alcock became a licentiate of the Royal College of Surgeons in Ireland and obtained his M.B. degree from Trinity College Dublin in 1827.
 He became a member of the Royal College of Surgeons later that year (MRCSI).
 He had begun teaching in 1825 working firstly as a Demonstrator of Anatomy in the Park Street Medical School and then as Professor of Anatomy from 1838 in Apothecaries Hall.
 In 1849 Alcock left Apothecaries Hall to become the first Professor of Anatomy and Physiology at Queen's College, Cork where Sir Robert Kane was president.

 While in Apothecaries Hall, Alcock had had a number of public disagreements with his fellow professors.
-Kane, who was also Professor of Chemistry at Apothecaries Hall, knew about these but thought he had Alcock’s agreement that “there should be in Cork none of the quarrelling that had existed in other institutions to which he had belonged”.
+Kane, who was also Professor of Chemistry at Apothecaries Hall, knew about these but thought he had Alcock's agreement that “there should be in Cork none of the quarrelling that had existed in other institutions to which he had belonged”.